Table of contents

 - Price skimming: This is the opposite of market penetration pricing and is when you set high prices when you enter a market, basing it on the value of your items.

 - Premium pricing: This is when you price your products higher than your competitors to show that your goods are better quality.

 - Psychology pricing: Also called charm pricing or odd pricing, this is when you price items based on the perceived value, even though the difference is nominal.
 An example would be charging $19.99 instead of $20.

 Keep in mind that you can always update the prices of your products, but it’s good to have an understanding of your options as you’re expanding into new channels.

 Take quality product photography

 Well-photographed products make customers feel more confident when making a purchase.
-For example you might create an immersive experience through product photography, videos, and detailed descriptions on each product page.
+Take a cue from The Mellow, an inventive plant store in San Francisco.
+Owner David Velasco creates an immersive experience through product photography, videos, and detailed descriptions on each product page.